UPDATED SEPTEMBER 2025

 Werner Vogt

-Werner Vogt, 85-years old, was brutally attacked by up to four dogs while riding his bicycle in the Anchor Hill Ranch subdivision on November 12.
-Family members found him critically injured and barely conscious on the side of the road.
+Werner Vogt, 85-years old, was attacked by up to four dogs while riding his bicycle in the Anchor Hill Ranch subdivision on November 12.
+After not returning from his bike ride, family members found Vogt critically injured and barely conscious in the 700 block of Northwoods Road.
 He was transported to Springfield Hospital in critical condition.
-When he emerged from unconsciousness after multiple surgeries he told authorities he was attacked by a pack of dogs.
-However, for nearly three months Christian County investigators believed a "wild cat" was responsible for the attack.
+When he emerged from unconsciousness, he told Christian County investigators he was attacked by a pack of dogs.
+However, for nearly three months Christian County Sheriff Brad Cole believed a "wild cat" was responsible for the attack.
 DNA results later showed that a group of boxers belonging to Joseph Brink were the culprits.
 On the day of the attack, detectives interviewed Brink who said three of his dogs were running loose at the time of the attack.
 Despite this, DNA samples were not taken of his dogs until six months later.
 By the time his dogs were tested, Brink had already given away two of them.
-DNA test results eventually linked all four of his boxers to the mauling death of Werner Vogt. [source citations]
+DNA test results eventually linked all four of his boxers -- Chubs, Otto, Hugo and Bruno -- to the death of Vogt. [source citations]

 Date of death: December 4, 2015 Chained: No